ameliarw/Chem-308/Background.md

 ## Summary of Key Quantum Ideas
 -----
 A wavefunction provides the complete description of a quantum state.
-We will begin to use state vectors as the complete description of a quantum state in order to organize this information and manipulate it using linear algebra.
-In order to determine different qualities of a wavefunction, or state vector, an operation must be performed.
+In order to determine different qualities of a wavefunction an operation must be performed.
 Operating on wavefunction yields an observable, or a value specific to that quantum state.
 Different operators provide different information - there are operators for position, momentum, energy, etc.

 ##### How can the energy of a quantum state be determined?